yungyuc/sciwork20/content/pages/talk/numerical.rst

 without practice and open source software provides is a good (and probably the most efficient) way to do it.

-This talk will discuss the following topics that integrate open source software development with numerical software:
+This talk will discuss the following topics that integrate numerical software development with open source:

 * Useful open source tools for numerical software
 * Software engineering with open source infrastructure